paul-1/plugin-SiriusXM/README.md

-# SiriusXM Plugin for Logitech Media Server
+# SiriusXM Plugin for Lyrion Media Server

-A plugin for streaming SiriusXM satellite radio through Logitech Media Server using the SiriusXM-Perl helper application.
+A plugin for streaming SiriusXM satellite radio through Lyrion Media Server using the SiriusXM-Perl helper application.

 ## Requirements

-- Logitech Media Server 8.3 or higher
+- Lyrion Media Server 8.3 or higher
 - SiriusXM subscription
-- PlayHLS v1.1 (With ffmpeg)
+- PlayHLS v1.1 (With ffmpeg install in the OS)
 - SiriusXM Proxy Server (Included from https://github.com/paul-1/SiriusXM-Perl)

 ## Installation

-1. Download the plugin from the Logitech Media Server plugin repository or install manually
+1. Download the plugin from the Lyrion Media Server plugin repository or install manually
-2. Install and configure the SiriusXM-Perl helper application
+2. Add https://github.com/paul-1/plugin-SiriusXM/releases/latest/download/repo.xml at the bottom of the plugin manager.
 3. Configure your SiriusXM credentials in the plugin settings

-## Configuration

 ### Plugin Settings

 Access the plugin settings through:
-1. Logitech Media Server web interface
+1. Lyrion Media Server web interface
 2. Settings → Plugins → SiriusXM

 Configure the following: